 If you’ve been charged with OUI, the defense attorney you hire is an important decision.
-At Maceo Law, P.C., we offer experienced, caring and skillful defense representation designed to protect your rights and minimize disruptions to your life.
+At Kelleher & Maceo, P.C., we offer experienced, caring and skillful defense representation designed to protect your rights and minimize disruptions to your life.
 Whether you want to simply resolve your case quickly or fight the charges at trial, we can tailor our legal strategy accordingly.

 Know Your Legal Options To Resolve OUI Charges